June 2024 (4 months ago)

 Because of microplastics, bottled water isn’t a great alternative either.
 I think distilled water isn’t a great option as it lacks minerals and is more likely to cause brain swelling; I clone my own mineral waters.
 Food grade salts are buyable from hobby brewing stores, but you’ll need a precise scale (0.1 or 0.01 grams).

 Still analyzing water filtration options.
-Brita works for now, I guess.
+Brita works for now, I guess, but it’s plastic, so I’m trying to use a glass carafe with the fridge filter.

 Housing